 The Jaybird X3 Sport have very good imaging.
 Their weighted group delay value is 0.13, which is among the lowest we have measured so far.
 This results in a tight and fast bass, and clear trebles.
 The L/R drivers of our test unit also showed very good matching, which helps with proper placement and localization of instruments and sound effects (like footsteps) in the stereo image.

 The soundstage performance is poor, like most other in-ears and earbuds.
 Since activating the resonances of the pinna is a big factor in creating a large and in-front soundstage, the Jaybird X3, due to their lack of interaction with the pinna, will have a soundstage that is perceived and small and located inside the head.
-However, unlike open earbuds like the AirPods and the Pixel Buds, these earbuds have a closed design which further reduces the spaciousness and sense of openness of their soundstage.
+However, unlike open earbuds like the Apple AirPods (1st generation) Truly Wireless, these earbuds have a closed design which further reduces the spaciousness and sense of openness of their soundstage.

 The Jaybird X3 has good isolation performance.
 Despite lacking active noise cancellation, they, like the Jaybird X2 and Beats BeatsX, outperform a lot of headphones that have active noise cancellation.
 They achieve more than 8dB of isolation in the bass range which is above average, and very impressive for passive isolation.
 In the mid and treble ranges, they reduce the outside noise by 20dB and 40dB respectively, both values being very good.